LidkeLab/smite/doc/DataStructures/TR.md

-TrackingResults A class defining the Tracking Results structure
+TrackingResults: A class defining the Tracking Results structure

 This datatype is one of the primary results structures in the smite enviroment.
 The Tracking Results (TR) structure is an input/output of